PackeTsar/freeztp/TIPS.md

 #### Logs

-Below is an abbreviated and sanitized log output from a stack of 4 switches (as outlined in the example above).
-Their real serial numbers have been replaced by those in this example.
+Below is an abbreviated and sanitized log output from 4 stacked switches, real serial numbers have been replaced by those in this example.

 ```
 Would you like to enter the initial configuration dialog? [yes/no]: